TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 5. **Batch Execution**:
    - Manages the execution of jobs using Kubernetes Jobs, creating Pods and retrying execution until they successfully terminate.

+### 6. **Rollbacks**:
+   - Reverts to a previous version of your application deployment to ensure stability if issues arise.